hep-mirrors/sherpa/Manual/source/manual/tips-and-tricks.rst

 histogram output file can be changed with the normal ``ANALYSIS_OUTPUT`` switch.

-Further Rivet options (especially for Rivet v3) can be passed through the interface.
+Further Rivet options can be passed through the interface.
 The following ones are currently implemented:

 .. code-block:: yaml